SulfurNitride/Fallout4-Main-Menu-Video-Player/README.md

 random soundtrack.
 Press M to switch between dedicated and original video audio when both are available.

-## TV and projector previews

-The ESP includes workshop records and assets for two televisions, a projector, and a movie screen.
-They are development previews and are disabled by default.
-Keep `EnableWorldScreens=0` in the INI for this release.

 ## Configuration and logs

 Settings are in `Data/F4SE/Plugins/MainMenuVideoPlayer.ini`.